rahulgopinath/rahulgopinath.github.io/index.md

 bugs, but whether the evidence gathered justifies the confidence being claimed.
 That is a quantitative question, and it is largely unsolved.

+Dependability engineering names four means of getting there: preventing faults, removing them, tolerating those that remain, and forecasting what is left.
-The question decomposes into four, and they build on one another:
+My work covers the last three, in five parts that build on one another:

 * **What remains?** After a test campaign ends, how many faults are still there?
 * **Can we trust the measurement?** Is our estimate of test quality itself sound?
 * **How do we provoke the failures?** Reaching a fault requires inputs the system will accept, whether we are testing or attacking.
-* **What do we do when it fails?** A failure must be diagnosed, and the damage contained.
+* **How do we diagnose one?** A failure report is only useful if someone can act on it.
+* **What if the damage is already done?** Corrupted data has to be recovered, not discarded.

 <h3>Estimating what remains</h3>